 It's been more than 400 years since the Bard asked, "What's in a name?"
 All these years later, Shakespeare's question remains an excellent one — especially if you ask it about comprehensive car insurance coverage.
 Here's a rundown of what comprehensive insurance really does and does not cover.

-Just because it doesn't cover everything outside of collisions doesn't mean comprehensive insurance isn't valuable.
-In fact, it covers a wide array of events that can damage your car, including rockslides on twisting mountain roads, vandalism, and fires.
+But just because it doesn't cover everything outside of collisions doesn't mean comprehensive insurance isn't valuable.

 Comprehensive insurance can help you pay for your car's repair, or even help you replace it entirely in the case of a total loss, due to any of the following: